-Swiss secret service had links to more Russian companies
+Swiss secret service had links to more companies linked to Russia

-The Swiss Federal Intelligence Service (FIS) worked closely for several years with two more controversial Russian companies besides software provider Kaspersky, Swiss public broadcaster SRF has learned.
+The Swiss Federal Intelligence Service (FIS) worked closely for several years with two more controversial companies connected to Russia or the software provider Kaspersky, Swiss public broadcaster SRF has learned.

 +Get the most important news from Switzerland in your inbox